 When a molting canary goes through his annual molt he needs extra attention made to his canary care.

-...is not a canary disease but can have a detrimental effect on canary health.
+...is not a canary disease, as some people seem to think, but can have a detrimental effect on canary health.

 It is the natural process of your canary losing and replacing his feathers.

 The annual molt occurs once per year--beginning at the height of summer when daylight reaches 12 to 14 hours per day--and lasts about 2 or 3 months...sometimes longer.

 This is why it is important to cover your canary’s cage at sundown in the winter...too many daylight hours may result in an off-season “soft” or “shock” moult.
 Another opportunity for your canary to have a decreased immunity to illness.

 Regarding the molt Mathew M. Vriends states that such off-season molts...

 If your canary is getting the correct number of daylight hours but is in a cool environment, it may decrease his ability to molt properly.
 Don't be afraid to let your canarys environment, in the summer, reach into the 80s to even 90s degree Fahrenheit levels.

 Molting can have a negative effect on canary health...

 For more on how to "LISTEN" to your canary's body language and how to recognize subtle symptoms see CanaryBirdLISTENING.com

 Here's a video by breeder James Duggan talking about his molting color canaries...